 - Each laboratory must create an inventory of every hazardous substance known to be present in the work space.
 Click HERE for an electronic format.
+Click HERE for instructions on completing the chemical inventory form.

 - Chemical inventory must be placed in the Chemical Hygiene Plan (CHP) Binder.